Beginning to understand the interconnectedness of all things

 Elementary students, from 6-12 years old, are in their second plane of development and expanding their reasoning minds.
 They want to know the “how” and “why” of everything around them.
 In true Montessori practice, the children want to research and find their own answers to the questions they develop.
 Following the child’s interest, the mysteries of the universe open up and fill them with wonder and awe.
 They begin to understand the interconnectedness of all things as they seek more knowledge and understanding.
 This keeps them on the road of successful lifetime learners.

 Montessori Method teaches us that the best way to internalize and truly understand concepts is to start with the concrete and move to the abstract.
 In Montessori math, we do just that and the child’s understanding of difficult math concepts becomes very clear as they use hand-eye connections with our math materials.
 Distributive properties become clear when you are using the racks and tubes, understanding squares becomes instinct as the child builds mathematical squares on the pegboard.
-Even the youngest children begin to grasp high level math concepts with this concrete application.
+Even the youngest children begins to grasp high level math concepts with this concrete application.
 When the child is ready, the move to abstract math is a very easy transition as the picture of the concept stays with the child.